sprasapradip/login-signup/README.md

 5. Explore the various features and functionalities of the project once you have successfully logged in or signed up.

 ## Contributing

-Describe how others can contribute to your project, whether through bug reports, feature requests, or code contributions.
-Provide guidelines or instructions on how to get started with contributing.
+Contributions are welcome!
+If you would like to contribute to this project, please follow the guidelines below:

 ## Contact
 Provide contact information or links to your social media profiles or website if users have questions, suggestions, or want to get in touch.